gerardroche/sublime-phpck/README.md

 Usage
 -----

+> Auto complete shows the completion popup as you type, so you can fill in long
+> words by typing only a few characters.
+>
 > Pressing <kbd>ctrl</kbd>+<kbd>space</kbd> (OSX and Windows),
 > <kbd>alt</kbd>+<kbd>/</kbd> (Linux) will show the completion popup if it's not
 > currently showing.
 If it is showing, it'll select the next item.
+>
 > &mdash; [Sublime Text Documentation](http://www.sublimetext.com/docs/3/auto_complete.html)

 `*` activates [language constructs], [compile-time constants],